-- 6.1 Manage and dispose all wastes in accordance with the most recently EPA approved Waste Management Plan, and seek the approval of the Agency for any changes in the disposal methods prior to disposal. - 6.2 Monitor and treat drill cuttings and mud waste prior to discharge into the environment; drill cuttings must not exceed limits for heavy metals, hydrocarbons, biocides and other toxic substances, i.e. levels which may induce toxicity to marine organisms or directly/indirectly impact human health and/or the environment.
-These results must be submitted with the monthly report (in both printed copy and editable Microsoft Excel Sheet), along with the disposal method(s) utilised. - 6.3 Handle, store, and dispose sewage and sullage in accordance with Annex IV of MARPOL 73/78, Regulations for the Prevention of Pollution by Sewage from Ships. - 6.4 During the lifetime of the Project, the Permit Holder shall be responsible for stewarding and auditing the activities of all downstream subcontractors handling Project waste streams, and shall contractually require them to conduct all treatment and disposal of such waste streams in keeping with the most recently EPA approved Waste Management Plan. - 6.5 Profile all waste streams in accordance with the most recently updated Waste Profile Sheet from the EPA. - 6.6 Hold all third party contractors to the EAMP dated February, 2020; the most recently EPA approved Waste Management Plan; and the most recently EPA approved Oil Spill Response Plan, for the disposal of all forms of waste produced and obtained, and submit monthly reports (in both printed copy and editable Microsoft Excel Sheet) from third party disposal services, including but not limited to, information on the final deposit of the waste and compliance with any testing requirements prior to final deposit. - 6.7 Operate the incinerator to combust only used/waste oil; burning of any other waste in the incinerator is strictly prohibited.
+- 6.1 Ensure effective management and disposal of all wastes and recoverable materials generated by the project in accordance with GIIP, the Environmental Protection Act, Cap.
+20:05, Laws of Guyana and the most recently EPA approved Waste Management Plan. - 6.2 Seek the EPA's approval prior to deviating from any measure, practice or standard required by GIIP, the Environmental Protection Act, Cap.
+20:05, Laws of Guyana and the most recently EPA approved Waste Management Plan. - 6.3 Monitor and treat drill cuttings and mud waste prior to discharge into the environment.
+Drill cuttings must not exceed limits for heavy metals, hydrocarbons, biocides and other toxic substances, i.e. levels which may induce toxicity to marine organisms or directly/indirectly impact human health and/or the environment.
+These results must be submitted within the monthly report (in both a printed copy and in an editable Standard Reporting Matrix), along with the disposal method(s) utilised. - 6.4 During the lifetime of the Project, the Permit Holder shall be responsible for stewarding and auditing the activities of all downstream subcontractors handling Project waste streams, and shall contractually require them to conduct all treatment and disposal of such waste streams in keeping with the most recently EPA approved Waste Management Plan.
+Any deviations from the Plan shall be immediately reported to the EPA. - 6.5 Profile all waste streams in accordance with the most recently updated Waste Profile Sheet from the EPA. - 6.6 Ensure that all third party contractors abide by the approved Revised EAMP dated October, 2020, the most recently EPA approved Waste Management Plan and the most recently EPA approved Oil Spill Response Plan, for the disposal of all forms of waste produced and obtained, and submit monthly reports (in both printed copy and in an editable Standard Reporting Matrix) from third party disposal services, including but not limited to, information on the final deposit of the waste and compliance with any testing requirements prior to final deposit. - 6.7 Handle, store, and dispose sewage and sullage in accordance with Annex IV of MARPOL 73/78, Regulations for the Prevention of Pollution by Sewage from Ships. - 6.8 Operate the incinerator to combust only used/waste oil.
+Burning of any other waste in the incinerator is strictly prohibited. - 6.9 Implement lifting and transfer procedures to cater for retrieval of any waste accidentally released overboard.